PuscasDumitru/design-patterns/LAB_2/readme.md

 ### **Structural design patterns**

-Structural Patterns.
 Structural patterns are concerned with how classes and objects are composed to form larger structures.
 Structural class patterns use inheritance to compose interfaces or implementations.
 As a simple example, consider how multiple inheritance mixes two or more classes into one.

 **Facade** is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.